BREAKING NEWS: France Release the Latest Coronavirus Figures - Euro Weekly News Spain News News Article

 BREAKING NEWS: France Release the Latest Coronavirus Figures

-FRENCH health officials say there have been 166 COVID-19 deaths in the last 24 hours as critical hospital cases continue to fall.
+FRENCH health officials say there have been 306 Covid-19 deaths in the last 24 hours.

 Always check back with Euro Weekly News for the latest updates.